By Prof Tim Naish, Director of the Antarctic Research Centre, Victoria University Wellington

 The 2 million Syrian refugees have given us a small taste of the disruption that will be caused by climate change.
 So how fast will sea-levels rise?
 What are the uncertainties facing the science of sea-level rise prediction?
 What are the challenges facing New Zealand?

 After assessing the evidence, the Intergovernmental Panel on Climate Change (IPCC) noted, but did not include in their global sea-level predictions, the potentially large contribution from rapid retreat of unstable parts of the Antarctic ice sheet.
-They argued at the time of writing, that the scientific evidence was not clear enough for quantifying the likelihood of a rapid and potentially non-linear response by Antarctica, but cautioned that “based on current understanding, collapse of marine-based sectors of the Antarctic ice sheets, if initiated, could cause global mean sea level to rise tens of centimetres above the “likely” range [of up to 98cm] during the 21st century”.
+They argued at the time of writing, that the scientific evidence was not clear enough for quantifying the likelihood of a rapid and potentially non-linear response by Antarctica, but cautioned that “based on current understanding, collapse of marine-based sectors of the Antarctic ice sheets, if initiated, could cause global mean sea level to raise tens of centimetres above the “likely” range [of up to 98cm] during the 21st century”.
 This statement highlights one of the biggest uncertainties in climate change science, and it is of immediate concern to decision-makers and the public.

 Vulnerable low-lying island and coastal nations were so concerned about sea-level rise, they would not sign the Paris Climate Agreement unless the IPCC took a closer look at limiting global warming to 1.5°C. I attended the IPCC’s meeting held in Geneva last September to scope the content of the 1.5°C report, and returned with the sad realization that at our current rate of carbon dioxide emissions, we will pass 1.5°C within the next 5 years.
 The report will not be completed for 3 years!